TZEmrichMills/BACSearcher/README.md

-This repository contains two sets of genome analysis tools for the manuscript ["A recombineering pipeline to clone large and complex genes in Chlamydomonas"](https://www.biorxiv.org/content/10.1101/2020.05.06.080416v1).
+This repository contains the supplemental code for the manuscript ["A recombineering pipeline to clone large and complex genes in Chlamydomonas"](https://www.biorxiv.org/content/10.1101/2020.05.06.080416v1).
+Two sets of genome analysis tools are provided.
 The first is BACSearcher, a tool to facilitate easy recombineering of Chlamydomonas genes from the Chlamydomonas BAC library.
 The repository contains the BACSearcher python code plus two precursor files required to run the script.
 The second set contains short python scripts that can be used to convert or reformat output files from the bioinformatics tools Tandem Repeats Finder [(Benson, 1999)](https://www.ncbi.nlm.nih.gov/pubmed/9862982), WindowMasker from NCBI [(Morgulis et al., 2006)](https://www.ncbi.nlm.nih.gov/pubmed/16287941) and check_primers from Primer3 [(Rozen and Skaletsky, 2000)](https://www.ncbi.nlm.nih.gov/pubmed/10547847).
+Also included is a script for generating fasta sequence files and positional information for Chlamydomonas nuclear genes based on sequence data from the reference genome hosted on [Phytozome](https://phytozome.jgi.doe.gov/pz/portal.html#).
 All scripts have been tested with Chlamydomonas-specific datasets and may require some editing to become more widely applicable.

 # 1. BACSearcher